-- There are strong processes to ensure the needs of employers, learners and clients are met.
-Feedback systems and processes ensure these needs are reflected on and are consistently met. - Learners are well supported in an extramural context.
-There is a cohesive and coherent organisation-wide system to support the learners.

-Highly Confident in capability in self-assessment

-- Completion rates are generally strong, although they fluctuate from cohort to cohort. - LearningWorks has identified the main reasons for non-completions and has implemented a number of improvements to increase completions, particularly for groups with specific needs.
-However, the impacts of some of the changes are yet to be seen. - LearningWorks has identified 'over 50s' as another group requiring specific support.
-This group is becoming an important and significant part of the student body. - Governance and management gather information and data from a range of sources to inform changes and support educational achievement. - Important compliance accountabilities are well understood, and the organisation acts in an ethical way which is evident throughout the organisation.
+Learners gain relevant management, leadership and • adult teaching skills, which help them in their careers and to gain promotions.
+There are strong processes to ensure the needs of • employers, learners and clients are met.
+Feedback Highly Confident in systems and processes ensure these needs are educational reflected on and are consistently met. performance Learners are well supported in an extramural context. • There is a cohesive and coherent organisation-wide system to support the learners.
+Highly Confident in Completion rates are generally strong, although they capability in selffluctuate from cohort to cohort. assessment LearningWorks has identified the main reasons for non-completions and has implemented a number of improvements to increase completions, particularly for groups with specific needs.
+However, the impacts of some of the changes are yet to be seen.
+LearningWorks has identified 'over 50s' as another • group requiring specific support.
+This group is becoming an important and significant part of the student body.
+Governance and management gather information and • data from a range of sources to inform changes and support educational achievement.
+Important compliance accountabilities are well understood, and the organisation acts in an ethical way which is evident throughout the organisation.